Gokuljawahar/BackendLXP/README.md

-# Relevantz.LXP
+# LXP

 ## LXP  Backend Code

 ### Project Description
-Relevantz.LXP is a Learning Experience Platform (LXP) designed to enhance the learning journey by providing personalized and engaging learning experiences.
+LXP is a Learning Experience Platform (LXP) designed to enhance the learning journey by providing personalized and engaging learning experiences.
 This backend codebase supports the core functionalities of the platform.

 ### Prerequisites
 Before you begin, ensure you have met the following requirements: